Hélène Brion: Union leader and pacifist

 After the Congress of Chambéry in 1912 Hélène Brion joined the Confederal Committee of the Confédération Générale du Travail (CGT: General Confederation of Labor).

-She became assistant secretary of the teacher's union in January 1914.
+She became assistant secretary of the teachers' union in January 1914.

-With the outbreak of World War I in July 1914 the teacher's union office was reduced to Brion as acting secretary general and Fernand Loriot as treasurer.
+With the outbreak of World War I in July 1914 the teachers' union office was reduced to Brion as acting secretary general and Fernand Loriot as treasurer.

 Loriot was appointed treasurer of the Federation of Teachers' Unions in 1915, and was appointed by Brion to the central committee.
 He devoted much effort to fighting the nationalist unions that supported the war, along with Alphonse Merrheim, Albert Bourderon and Raymond Péricat.

 At the start of the war Brion accepted the union sacrée, where the unions would not work against the war.

 She opened a soup kitchen in Pantin.

 Many teachers were mobilized and others supported the war effort, but later a strong pacifist movement developed among them.

 Marie Mayoux called a pacifist meeting at the union office in June 1915.

-On 15 August 1915 a pacifist resolution was presented at the CGT's national congress at the initiative of Albert Bourderon and Alphonse Merrheim, signed by several militants of the federation of teacher's unions including Louis Bouët, Fernand Loriot, Marie Guillot, Marie Mayoux, Marthe Bigot and Hélène Brion.
+On 15 August 1915 a pacifist resolution was presented at the CGT's national congress at the initiative of Albert Bourderon and Alphonse Merrheim, signed by several militants of the federation of teachers' unions including Louis Bouët, Fernand Loriot, Marie Guillot, Marie Mayoux, Marthe Bigot and Hélène Brion.
 The resolution said "this war is not our war" and laid responsibility on the leaders of the belligerent states.
 The resolution denounced the union sacrée and called for the restoration of liberty.

 A major international conference of pacifists was held in 1915 in Zimmerwald, Switzerland, and another in Kienthal, Switzerland.

 The French activists were prevented from attending, but kept in contact by letters.

 They circulated banned publications and attended meetings, sometimes in private apartments to avoid informers.

 Louis Malvy, Minister of the Interior, received the reports of spies and all the letters addressed to Brion.

 In 1917, Louise Bodin and Colette Reynaud founded the journal La Voix des femmes, to which the major feminists contributed including Nelly Roussel and Hélène Brion.

 The first issue of La Voix des Femmes appeared on 31 August 1917.

 Contributors included men such as Boris Souvarine and Georges Pioch as well as women such as Colette Reynaud.

 A police report in 1917 described "the activist Hélène Brion, public school teacher in Pantin, general secretary of the National Federation of public school teachers (Fédération Nationale des instituteurs et institutrices publics), a member of the Committee for the resumption of international relations (Comité pour la reprise des relations internationales) and a member of union defense committee (Comité de défense syndicaliste).
 Her correspondents included Léon Bronstein-Trotsky, a Russian journalist.

 Describing a meeting of trade unionists and anarchists the reporter said about 40 women were present, about half of them from the Russian-Polish colony.
 There were a few from Louise Saumoneau's socialist women and Hélène Brion's teachers, and the rest of the women were militant socialists or French trade unionists.